CSC-510-G7/Sentimental-Analyzer-Pro/README.md

 ```
 python3 .\sentimental_analysis\manage.py runserver 0.0.0.0:8000
 ```
 9. Next, open your browser and type in `localhost:8000` in the search bar to open the user interface of the application.
+You may also access the server with other device in the local network with `<host_ip>:8000`

 Now, you are good to go.